 Now, we have two kinds of feeders (thank you Margaret!), one simple glass bottle with six of the red plastic flower feeders around the bottom, and the other a beautiful artistic copper and glass piece.
 Unfortunately, the hummingbirds fight over the red plastic one and generally leave the beautiful one alone, mostly because the flowers on the copper one are not bright red, but a pretty antique peach.
 While I love this feeder, I would like the birds to use it, as well.
 A simple solution: my favorite bright red nail enamel on the metal flowers.
 I will have to let this cure at least a week before it can go outside, but the red is so bright that now the hummingbirds shouldn't have to fight over the larger one!

-I will have to let the polish cure for a few days before it can go outside
+I will have to let the polish cure for a few days before it can go outside but hopefully the hummingbirds will like the bright red flowers! |

 One more thing ready for spring!